Presenters & Sessions

 Dr. Kathryn Kozak obtained a master's degree in school counseling from Bridgewater State University and a doctoral degree in counseling and counselor education from Syracuse University, both in the United States.
 Since relocating to Germany, she is pursuing a private practice that will serve the US military community in her area.
 Prior to moving abroad, Dr. Kozak worked as a counselor educator.

-Unpacking Work-Related Rumination for Counselors (1.0 CEU)
+Unpacking Work-Related Rumination for Counselors (1.0 CE)

 Dr. Patrick R. Mullen